All About Liver Disease

 MASLD, MASH, MetALD, NASH Terminology and Recent Changes

 Fatty liver disease has a new name and some new terms to understand.
-The old name, nonalcoholic fatty liver disease (NAFLD), is now called metabolic dysfunction-associated steatotic liver disease (MASLD).
+The old name, metabolic dysfunction-associated steatotic liver disease (MASLD), is now called metabolic dysfunction-associated steatotic liver disease (MASLD).
 This change helps doctors talk about liver problems that aren’t caused by drinking alcohol.
 Within MASLD, there’s a serious condition that used to be known as nonalcoholic steatohepatitis (NASH), but it’s now called MASH (metabolic dysfunction-associated steatohepatitis).
 MASH is when the liver disease gets worse, leading to more severe liver damage like fibrosis (thickening or scarring of liver tissue), cirrhosis (severe scarring and poor liver function), and even liver cancer.
 This new terminology helps make sure everyone is clear about what kind of liver disease they’re talking about, especially when alcohol isn’t the cause.

 Early Detection: What Is a FibroScan?